Maryville University: Personal Care Assistant (PCA) Policy

 PCA(s) are required to follow all University rules, regulations, policies, and procedures.
 PCA(s) found in violation of any of these rules, regulations, and/or procedures, including this policy will be asked to leave campus immediately, regardless of the contractual arrangement they have with the student.

-To live in University housing, students with a disability who require the service of a PCA to assist with activities of daily living must secure these services FOUR (4) WEEKS before the start of classes.
-Students shall follow these guidelines to arrange PCA services.
+To live in University housing, students with a disability who require the service of a PCA to assist with activities of daily living must secure these services FOUR (4) WEEKS prior to taking occupancy of an assigned living unit.
+Students shall follow these guidelines to arrange PCA services in University housing.

-- Check the box on the “Housing Application” noting that you require a medical accommodation.
+- Check the box on the “Housing Application” noting the need for a medical accommodation.
 Submit the completed Housing Application to the Office of Residential Life.

 - Submit a copy of Medical Documentation from a physician or medical professional to verify these arrangements are necessary to accommodate a student’s current medical condition.
-Medical Documentation should be submitted by fax to the Disability Support and Success Office at 314.529.9174.
+Medical Documentation should be submitted by fax to the office of Disability Support and Success at 314.529.9174.

 - Submit a copy of their PCA(s) criminal background check(s) and drug screening results.